 Symptoms like vomiting and diarrhea are the first sign of Aloe poisoning.
 These signs are seen in 4-10 hours of intake.

-Many changes occur in their bodies during this recovery period, so high nutritious foods and optimal care must be provided.
+Many changes occur in their bodies during this recovery period, so highly nutritious foods and optimal care must be provided.

-Cats are playful; they like to play with everything they find.
-So, it’s no doubt that your cat might playfully nibble when encountered with the Aloe plant.
+Cats are playful and like to play with everything they find.
+So, it’s no doubt that your cat could have an encounter with the Aloe plant.

-- Make it invisible; keep the plant away from the surrounding your cat is indulged in.
+- Keep the plant away from the surrounding your cat is indulged in.
 The absence of a cue automatically avoids the response.

 - Cover the plant with a glass or plastic cover protector to avoid the consumption of the plant by your cat.